StarPlayrX/bigmac/README.md

   4. FireWire 400 and 800 Hard Drive and SSD Support.
   5. Legacy WiFi 802.11n Patch (do not know if Handoff will work yet)
   6. Legacy Bluetooth2 Patch (in progress)
-  7. BMO2.dmg a full patched clean system disk.
+  7. BMO2.dmg a fully patched clean system disk.

 <b>BMO One</b> For users who cannot get the current installer to work, there's BMO1 for R&D and testing purposes.
 BMO One is an experiemental cloud based clean install.
 [Download BMO1](https://starplayrx.com/downloads/bigmac/BMO1.dmg).
 Format a disk using MacOS Extended Journaled.
 Run this in Terminal `sudo asr -s ~/Downloads/BMO1.dmg -er -nov -t /Volumes/changeMe` When finished cloning.
 Run bigmac's post install patch `cd bigmac.master; sudo ./postinstall.sh` Tip: Do not mount or double click BMO1.dmg while cloning.
 When finished, put the BMO1 disk image in the Trash.
 BMO One is available for a limited time only.
 It will be discontinued on January 1, 2021.